Mitgliederverwaltung am Laptop

 An open approach to goals also helps you to “sell” your club positively to the outside world in order to attract new members who can identify with your goals.

-We can't say it enough.
-Promoting talent and recognizing potential must be at the top of your club's agenda.
-Most people enjoy being good at something — but the prerequisite for this is knowing your strengths and promoting your own talents.
+We cannot stress this enough: nurturing talent and recognizing potential must be at the top of your club’s agenda.
+Most people enjoy being good at something—but the prerequisite for that is knowing your strengths and developing your own talents.

 If members are outstanding in an area, this means that this information also reaches the immediate environment of the club, e.g. through newspaper reports.
 This in turn leads to new members becoming aware of this and so the circle is complete.